SebMoreno/gildedrose-infrastructure/README.md

 # Gildedrose Infrastructure

-This applications is intended to be deployed to an aws account via terraform.
+This applications is intended to be deployed to an aws account via terraform IaC, so the first step is to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [Terraform CLI](https://www.terraform.io/downloads) configure your aws credentials.
 ```
 aws configure
 ```

+To deploy the aws infrastructure you must run this commands.
+Before applying the terminal will ask you for the rds username and password interactively, but if you want to pass it

 ```
 cd terraform/deploy/